semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

   creditlink: http://reputationvip.io
 ---

-## What is a fixture ?
+## What is a fixture?

 [DoctrineFixturesBundle documentation](http://symfony.com/doc/current/bundles/DoctrineFixturesBundle/index.html):

 >Fixtures are used to load a controlled set of data into a database.
 This data can be used for testing or could be the initial data required for the application to run smoothly.
-Symfony2 was no built in a manner that manages fixtures but Doctrine2 has a library to help you write fixtures.
+Symfony2 has no built in way that manages fixtures but Doctrine2 has a library to help you write fixtures.

 The goal of this article is to give a new method based on Gherkin language and Behat 3 to write and load fixtures on Symfony2.